 7 Simple Ways To Address Procrastination

 Procrastination is very common, whether it is related to work, home or personal life.
 But chronic indecisiveness and delay can eventually undermine a healthy lifestyle.
+With more of us working from home and trying to balance work and family life, having good habits essential.
 The good news is there are simple ways to help overcome these tendencies.
 You can address procrastination through behavioral workshops, group therapy, individual therapy or with some of the following lifestyle strategies:

 - Break large jobs into small ones.
 Start with a yearly plan, break it down into months, then weeks, then days.
 Feel free to specify detailed tasks for the days and weeks only a month or so in advance.